Superoxide dismutase: Biochemistry

 SOD out-competes damaging reactions of superoxide, thus protecting the cell from superoxide toxicity.

 The reaction of superoxide with non-radicals is spin-forbidden.
 In biological systems, this means that its main reactions are with itself (dismutation) or with another biological radical such as nitric oxide (NO) or with a transition-series metal.
 The superoxide anion radical (O_{2}^{−}) spontaneously dismutes to O2 and hydrogen peroxide (H_{2}O_{2}) quite rapidly (~105 M−1s−1 at pH 7).
 SOD is necessary because superoxide reacts with sensitive and critical cellular targets.
 For example, it reacts with the NO radical, and makes toxic peroxynitrite.

 Because the uncatalysed dismutation reaction for superoxide requires two superoxide molecules to react with each other, the dismutation rate is second-order with respect to initial superoxide concentration.
 Thus, the half-life of superoxide, although very short at high concentrations (e.g., 0.05 seconds at 0.1mM) is actually quite long at low concentrations (e.g., 14 hours at 0.1 nM).
 In contrast, the reaction of superoxide with SOD is first order with respect to superoxide concentration.
-Moreover, superoxide dismutase has the largest kcat/KM (an approximation of catalytic efficiency) of any known enzyme (~7 x 109 M−1s−1), this reaction being limited only by the frequency of collision between itself and superoxide.
+Moreover, superoxide dismutase has the largest kcat/KM (an approximation of catalytic efficiency) of any known enzyme (~7 billion M−1s−1), this reaction being limited only by the frequency of collision between itself and superoxide.
 That is, the reaction rate is "diffusion-limited".

 The high efficiency of superoxide dismutase seems necessary: even at the subnanomolar concentrations achieved by the high concentrations of SOD within cells, superoxide inactivates the citric acid cycle enzyme aconitase, can poison energy metabolism, and releases potentially toxic iron.
 Aconitase is one of several iron-sulfur-containing (de)hydratases in metabolic pathways shown to be inactivated by superoxide.

+Evolution

+The phylogenetic relationships among superoxide dismutases (SODs) are one of many genetic components that have been used to help reconstruct an early timeline of events and predict the evolutionary descent of species, individuals, or genes from a common ancestor over time.
+Around the period of Earth's transition from anaerobic to aerobic conditions about 2.4 billion years ago (bya), the evolution of SOD enzymes crucially allowed organisms to overcome the effects of oxidative stress following the surge of molecular oxygen (O2) in the atmosphere (Miller 2012).
+However, evidence suggests that the origination of reactive oxygen species (ROS) took place as early as 4.1 to 3.5 bya (Inupakutika et al. 2016).
+For the first aerobic organisms, survival depended largely on their ability to defend against ROS.
+For this reason, it is relevant to understand the environmental constraints that allowed such protective defense enzymes to evolve.